ASweet10/Next-ElRey/README.md

 Next.js Cons
 1. Not flexible in terms of routing; Good for simple apps but difficult if many routes needed
-2. Next.js is harder to learn than React
+2. Smaller dev community than react; less support

-3. Server-side rendering (Cons)
+Server-side rendering (Cons)
-4. Can be costly & resource intensive; Not default for websites & server has to render all content
+1. Can be costly & resource intensive; Not default for websites & server has to render all content
-5. Rendering static HTML is efficient; rendering bigger apps server-side can increase load times because of CPU bottleneck
+2. Rendering static HTML is efficient; rendering bigger apps server-side can increase load times because of CPU bottleneck

-Next.js Use cases vs. React
+When to use...
-1.
+Next.js: Build a static website or JAMstack app
-2.
+React: Large, complex web app with complex routing and data-driven components

 Steps to add Google credentials authentication
 Documentation: next-auth.js.org/providers/google